Whoaa512/starred/README.md

 - [soffes/HotKey](https://github.com/soffes/HotKey) - Simple global shortcuts in macOS
 - [ZevEisenberg/ScrollSnake](https://github.com/ZevEisenberg/ScrollSnake) - What if scroll bars on the iPhone X worked like the game “Snake”?
 - [HarshilShah/NotchKit](https://github.com/HarshilShah/NotchKit) - A simple way to hide the notch on the iPhone X
-- [sindresorhus/is-camera-on](https://github.com/sindresorhus/is-camera-on) - Check if the built-in Mac camera is on
+- [sindresorhus/is-camera-on](https://github.com/sindresorhus/is-camera-on) - Check if a Mac camera is on
 - [xmartlabs/Bender](https://github.com/xmartlabs/Bender) - Easily craft fast Neural Networks on iOS!
 Use TensorFlow models.
 Metal under the hood.
 - [vapor/vapor](https://github.com/vapor/vapor) - 💧 A server-side Swift HTTP web framework.
 - [sindresorhus/touch-bar-simulator](https://github.com/sindresorhus/touch-bar-simulator) - Use the Touch Bar on any Mac